 But the biggest vacuum that cheerleading has for me personally is the community.
 I have met some of my best friends through this industry.
 Some of my most memorable experiences involve cheerleading or cheer people.
 Whether it be the places that I have visited or the opportunities that God has blessed me with, His delivery system for my life was through cheerleading.
 Getting to work with people from all over the nation and the world is awesome.
 But getting to share these opportunities and to put others on the path to their own opportunities is by far my favorite part.

 I only have one sibling, but I have some HUGE families that are lifelong connections.
 My PUCG, FTS-ITS, GTWJDM, G3FCA2A, U of L, and Carolina alumni and my SuperFriends all have permanent places in my heart.

 When did you know you wanted to become a coach?

 I started in 1995.
 I didn't know I wanted to be a coach.
 I knew I needed a job, and a coaching position at the Carolina Cheerleading Academy had opened and I just jumped in.
 I figured it was just like custom coaching at camp, just more often...
 Not true.
 That was a massive underestimation!

 How great is it to have the opportunity to coach some of the greatest athletes in the world through your time with USA Cheer?

-Some of them, you see on social media, or you've seen in competitions, and you recognize their talents and their drive, but when you actually get to coach them, and go through tough patches of the preparation process, that's when you actually get to learn about them as people.
-That's the best part to me.
+Some of them, you see on social media, or you've seen in competitions, and you recognize their talents and their drive, but when you actually get to coach them and go through rough patches of the preparation process, that's when you actually get to learn about them as people.
+That's the best part for me.
 Because, even though our time with these teams is short, it's very intense, and I strongly believe that a person's truest character is unveiled in times of adversity.

 What would you say is your coaching philosophy?